eric98040/eric98040/README.md

 * Graph Neural Networks (GNN): Exploring their potential in semiconductor design and optimization.

 My life motto is "Consistency of effort over the long run is everything," which reflects my commitment to steady and persistent growth.
-I regularly post my learning journey on my technical blog, showcasing my dedication and attention to detail.
+I post my learning journey daily, focusing on detailed and precise explanations of complex topics, and share these insights on my blog.

 ## 🎓 Profile